-The thesis should aim to provide the answer to an interesting question by means of gathering significant data/information and analyzing it in relation to / with the use of economic concepts discussed during your studies (e.g. externalities, asymmetric information, efficiency).
-One should therefore start with the question "would I be able to write the same paper without my knowledge gained at the WNE UW?".
+The thesis should aim to provide the answer to an interesting question - convince and inspire readers with your research! - by means of gathering significant data/information and analyzing it in relation to/with the use of economic concepts discussed during your studies (e.g. externalities, asymmetric information, efficiency).
+One should therefore start with the question "would I be able to write the same thesis without my knowledge gained at the WNE UW?".
 If the answer is "yes", then it is likely that the topic or method of analysis is not appropriate, or the work is very superficial.
+Graduate (Master) students should additionally make sure that such a thesis could not be prepared by an undergraduate (Bachelor) student.